iterative/dvc.org/content/docs/command-reference/stage/list.md

   default, those errors are skipped.
 This option is only in effect if `--all` or `-R` is used.

-- `--names-only` - Only lists the name of the stages.
+- `--names-only` - only lists the name of the stages.
 It can be useful for scripting purposes.
 DVC uses it for providing autocompletion on `bash`.

 - `-h`, `--help` - prints the usage/help message, and exit.